-Studying an MSc in Finance at York means you will have access to exceptional teaching and facilities.
+Gain access to exceptional teaching and facilities.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

-You'll complete a piece of independent research carried out over three months of the summer, guided by a supervisor.
-The dissertation, of up to 10,000 words, is worth 80 credits and offers you the chance to examine a topic in depth and to develop your academic research skills.
+You'll complete a piece of independent research of up to 8,000 words, carried out over three months of the summer.
+It will offer you the chance to examine a topic in depth and to develop your academic research skills.

-|Full-time (1 year)||£9,100||£22,660|
+|Full-time (1 year)||£15,890||£32,260|

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.